 Winter Seasonal Tips for Your Home

-In Texas you never know what the crazy weather will bring, but one thing for sure - you're home is a major priority and investment.
+In Texas you never know what the crazy winter weather will bring, but one thing is for sure - your home is a major priority and investment.
 Here are #10TopTips for #LowCost maintenance of your home this winter.

 Prioritized (of course)

 Reset your outside lighting timers OR upgrade to smart switches so you can control your lights from your mobile app since it gets darker earlier.

 Service Your Furnace professionally by a licensed HVAC Technician so that you don't have an emergency outage on the first day you actually have to use it!
 Also licensed HVAC contractors help ensure your warranty on your systems are in good standing!
 If you don't get your unit serviced by a professional you will be

 Install Weather Stripping for air leaks - it happens to the best of us!